FoSGamers/FoS-DeckPro-Release/README.md

 - **Ambiguity Handling:** If multiple inventory cards match except for language, and language is not specified, the user is prompted to resolve the ambiguity.
 - **Undo/Restore:** Every packing slip removal can be undone from the File menu.
 - **No Auto-Remove:** Cards are not removed from inventory or files moved until the user confirms.
 - **Debugging:** All not-found cards are logged with detailed debug output for troubleshooting.

+## Release and Privacy Process

+- All personal files (backups, inventory, templates, sensitive configs, etc.) must be kept in the `user_private/` directory.
+- `user_private/` is listed in `.gitignore` and will never be committed or pushed to public branches.
+- Before every release, run the `clean_for_release.sh` script to ensure no personal files are present in the release branch.
+- See `RELEASE.md` and `CONTRIBUTING.md` for full instructions on safe merging and release management.